|A simple site among pines|

 |The Sardinian cheese man! - a bit expensive, but delicious.|

 The site attracts a mixture of people, hikers and cycle tourers in tents, youngish couples in campers, the usual grey-haired retirees in their gleaming white lump-sums on wheels, and at the moment, half a dozen Harley Davidson enthusiasts who rumble off early and roar back late.
 A couple of the camping chalets are occupied by a group of German girls, students maybe, who introduce a more youthful vibe to the place.
-We like places with a lively mix.
+We prefer places with a lively mix.
 I might even be persuaded to extend a welcome to Herr Lautmonoton, the most voluble of four Austrians parked next to us.
 HE TALKS VERY LOUDLY IN A STEADY MONOTONE FROM MORNING TO NIGHT.
 IT IS VERY TIRESOME!

 |The road to Filitosa leads off towards the mountains - this is why we have ebikes..|